 Important Update on SAT/ACT Requirements

-- Cornell University has suspended the SAT/ACT requirement for 2021 applicants.
+- Cornell University has suspended the SAT/ACT requirements for the 2021/22 first-year applicant cycle.

 Through this Virtual Visit, we hope you get a sense of the extraordinary voyage of a Cornell Engineer.
 You can learn all about our undergraduate program, view an information session, take a virtual tour of the Engineering Quad, and meet current students.
 Throughout this Virtual Visit, we have included links to other sections of the Cornell Engineering website for more in-depth information.
 Thank you for joining us; we are excited to show you around!
 During your visit we recommend you: